 Jump cut Ventus waking up, having apparently fallen asleep the moment he got there.
 Look, I don’t know either.
 It’s just as stupid to me as it is to you.
 Hilariously, he’s found by two of the Lost Boys, Slightly (the fox) and Cubby (the bear), and Slightly immediately suggests “Let’s try kickin’ him!”
 Slightly is voiced by child actor Mason Vale Cotton, who was known for Desperate Housewives at the time, and went on to play the role of Bobby Draper in Mad Men.
 He was only 8 at the time of BBS’ release.
 Meanwhile, Cubby was played by then-49 year old Wally Wingert, the voice of the Riddler in the Arkham games and other places.
 They are here with Tinker Bell, who as usual goes unvoiced.

-Lucky for Ven, Tinker Bell is the one who does the kicking, and not the 49-year-old in a fursuit, so he escapes and introduces himself.
+Lucky for Ven, Tinker Bell is the one who does the kicking, and not the 49-year-old, so he escapes and introduces himself.
 The boys try to chat with Ven, but aren’t able to get much out before Tinker Bell tries to drag them away.
 It seems they’re looking for a “shooting star” that Tinker Bell spotted falling to Neverland.
 You know: Mickey.
 Ven asks to follow along, and it’s off into the jungles of the Neverland Book.
 Of the Jungle Land.
 The Neverjungle.

 There are two new Unversed here, mostly rounding out the list of generic Unversed (although you’ll miss one if you don’t go back and explore Deep Space in full).
 The first is the Triple Wrecker, the Unversed that was actually designed for Neverland by borrowing its theme from the… ukkk… “Indian Camp” present there.
 My god, I’m Canadian, and using “Indian” to refer to First Nations people is a basically a slur over here and I’m not going to put up with it here anymore than I would in real life.
 We’ll be visiting the place in just a moment and thankfully someone told BBS’ dev staff not to actually portray any of Peter Pan’s infamously racist Native Americans.
 Not that I imagine they needed much urging, since it meant less NPCs for them, right?
 But I’ve wandered off topic.
 The Triple Wrecker is a totem pole Unversed, made up of three totems: a Fire, Blizzard and Thunder totem.
 The on in the middle is the one that casts its spells and determine its weaknesses.
-Ultimately, the Triple Wrecker isn’t very strong despite probably being the game’s strongest caster, and that’s disappointing.
+Ultimately, the Triple Wrecker isn’t very dangerous despite probably being the game’s strongest caster, and that’s disappointing.
 It’s not strong enough to justify paying much attention to its totem-shuffling, making it no more remarkable than any KH2 Heartless.

 The other enemy is more noticeable, if only because its stats are tweaked to high hell.
 This is the Wild Bruiser, the Jungle Book-inspired gorilla Unversed.
 The Wild Bruiser can absolutely destroy you without much thought, and is quite frightening to see as a consequence.
 Its most dangerous attack is a charge that lands multiple hits and can easily wipe you if you’re not covered by Once More.
 Thankfully the Wild Bruiser can be stunlocked by a finishing attack (indeed, this seems to be by design, since it has a custom animation for when it happens and everything), but this relies on you not having to fight other Wild Bruisers at the same time, and you probably do.